jeremycx/node-LDAP/README.md

 Reconnection
 ==========
-If the connection fails during operation, the client library will handle the reconnection, calling the function specified in the reconnect option.
+If the connection fails during operation, the client library will handle the reconnection, calling the function specified in the connect option.
 This callback is a good place to put bind()s and other things you want to always be in place.

 You must close() the instance to stop the reconnect behavior.